Viictor21/SOC-learning-path/README.md

 # SOC Analyst Learning Path 📚🔍

-Welcome to the **SOC Analyst Learning Path** repository!
-This guide will help you develop the technical skills necessary for a career in Security Operations Center (SOC) analysis.
+Welcome to my SOC Analyst Learning Path repository!
+This comprehensive guide is crafted to equip you with the technical skills essential for a successful career in Security Operations Center (SOC) analysis.

 ## 📘 Courses